zxj89vb9dbni/ORRH-UGC-Repository/PORTING.md

 ## Turning a OBJ into a .mesh 1.01

 Now, open Novetus SDK, and go to Mesh Converter, and select the OBJ file.
+(Make sure to select 1.00, NOT 1.01.
+The screenshot is wrong.)

 <img width="289" height="200" alt="20h0PRY3sJ" src="https://github.com/user-attachments/assets/fb15b506-09f5-432c-a129-dea477f1eff1" />